ai2es/tai4es-trustathon-2022/space/README.md

 The overall goal is to learn about ML modeling a key space weather storm indicator Dst.

-We will use two notebooks through the summer school experience:
-MagNet_LSTM_with_XAI.ipynb - ideal for students newer to AI/ML.
-Magnet_cnn_tutorial.ipynb - ideal for students with more AI/ML experience.
+We will use two notebooks through the summer school experience: magnet_lstm_tutorial.ipynb - ideal for students newer to AI/ML. magnet_cnn_tutorial.ipynb - ideal for students with more AI/ML experience.

 ### Day 1 - Space Weather 101: Solar Wind and Geomagnetic Storms